Experiences & Case Studies - Safe and Sound Protocol

 Background & Application

-Luca (fictitious name) is a seven-year-old child who was referred to SoundTherapy by his parents.
-The parents had come to the SSP after regular interventions - speech therapy, occupational therapy and observation - had brought few concrete breakthroughs.
+Luca (not his real name) is a seven-year-old child who was referred to SoundTherapy by his parents.
+The parents had turned to SSP after conventional interventions—speech therapy, occupational therapy, and observation—had yielded few tangible results.

 At registration, parents described the following complaints: